Promotional

 Owning a Ranger boat and fishing for walleye have always had

 their rewards.
 But never like this!
-The RCL $1.4 million tournament
+The RCL $1.4 million

 is the richest walleye tournament ever held.